WebClub-NITK/Google-DSC-NITK-Recruitments-2019/RECRUITMENTS_2019.md

 For your reference you can checkout the previous version of website https://webclub-nitk.github.io/

-You can use github pages to host your site.

 You can pull the branch for the required structure for the website.
-You can go in branches section and pull the website branch.
+You can go in branches section and pull the `website` branch [here](https://github.com/WebClub-NITK/WebClubDevRecruitments_2019/tree/website).

-Bonus points will be given if you first design the website on some tool like photoshop and then implement the same or equally likely for the website.

 ### Tips
+* You can use github pages to host your site.
-* Bonus points for design the page on photoshop and then implementing it.
+* Bonus points for designing the page using Photoshop and then developing it.
 * Points will be awarded if you complete individual sections also.

 ### Useful resources: